 Read more »

-The Wizard of Oz at the Sphere, Las Vegas
+FILM: The Wizard of Oz at the Sphere, Las Vegas

 LAS VEGAS - There’s no place like the Sphere.
 MGM’s 1939 Technicolor masterpiece has been reimagined for one of Las Vegas’s most dazzling new venues, and while purists may clutch their ruby slippers, the result is an undeniably spectacular experience that blends nostalgia with cutting-edge immersion.